-As of March 31, 2012, \$2.8 million of the Company's outstanding borrowings under its revolving line of credit bore interest at the prime rate, which equated to 3.25% with the applicable margin included.
-The remaining outstanding balance as of March 31, 2012, of \$18.0 million had been designated to bear interest at the LIBOR rate, plus an applicable margin which equated to 2.24%.
-The unused and available line of credit balance was \$27.1 million at March 31, 2012.
-The Company was in compliance with the financial covenants under the Amended Agreement as of March 31, 2012.
+As of September 30, 2012, \$4.7 million of the Company's outstanding borrowings under its revolving line of credit bore interest at the prime rate, which equated to 3.25% with the applicable margin included.
+The remaining outstanding balance of \$25.0 million as of September 30, 2012, had been designated to bear interest at the LIBOR rate, plus an applicable margin, which equated to 1.97%.
+The unused and available revolving line of credit balance was \$20.3 million at September 30, 2012.

 As of December 31, 2011, \$4.7 million of the Company's outstanding borrowings under its revolving line of credit bore interest at the prime rate, which equated to 3.25% with the applicable margin included.
-The remaining outstanding balance as of December 31, 2011, of \$15.0 million had been designated to bear interest at the LIBOR rate, plus an applicable margin which equated to 2.29%.
-The unused and available line of credit balance was \$15.3 million at December 31, 2011.
-The Company was in compliance with the financial covenants under the Harris Agreement as of December 31, 2011.
+The remaining outstanding balance of \$15.0 million as of December 31, 2011, had been designated to bear interest at the LIBOR rate, plus an applicable margin which equated to 2.29%.
+The unused and available revolving line of credit balance was \$15.3 million at December 31, 2011.